 - Essential oils: As well as traditional mint flavours, natural dental floss can be infused with oils like cardamom and tea tree which are naturally antibacterial and can help neutralise bad breath.

 One note of caution: do check carefully to make sure that the product you're buying is truly eco-friendly floss.
-Some sellers throw natural-sounding words into their product descriptions to attract environmentally-minded buyers, when in fact their products are little better than the standard versions you can buy anywhere.
+Some sellers throw natural-sounding words into their product descriptions to attract environmentally-minded buyers, when in fact their products are a little better than the standard versions you can buy anywhere.
 For example, some products marketed as ‘bamboo charcoal dental floss' are actually a mixture of bamboo and polyester fibres.
 This makes the floss stronger, but certainly not biodegradable.

 Is biodegradable dental floss as effective?